jxchen01/jxchen01.github.io/research/index.md

 ---
 layout: project
 title: My Research
-excerpt: "A List of Researches"
+excerpt: "A List of Research"
 ---